mozilla/standup/README.rst

  README
 ========

-standup is an app to log daily status updates.
+standup is an app that logs daily status updates.
 It is currently in super early active development, check back later.

 We developed it with the following priorities:

-1. Let's the team, stake holders and everyone else see status for team members across projects.
+1. Lets the team, stake holders and everyone else see status for team members across projects.

-2. Let's us do that asynchronously.
+2. Lets us do that asynchronously.
 Conference calls were getting difficult to schedule because of the range of timezones we're in.

-3. Let's us see who's blocked on what---then scrummasters can go through and work to unblock people.
+3. Lets us see who's blocked on what---then scrummasters can go through and work to unblock people.